-- Broccoli stems: Broccoli is delicious roasted.
-We save broccoli stems for roasting alongside other veggies all the time.
+- Broccoli stems: Broccoli is excellent when roasted.
 Peel the tough outer peel and discard about 1/2-inch from the bottom.
 Cut the rest into 1-inch pieces and roast.
-If you want to add them, add the florets a third of the way through roasting.
-This prevents the tips from over-browning.
+To roast the florets, toss them on to the baking sheet a third of the way through roasting.

-- Fennel: Roast the fennel bulb.
-Cut in half then make two angled cuts in the center of the bulb to remove the core from each half.
-This can be tough, even when roasted.
-Then cut into 1-inch pieces.
+- Fennel: Cut the fennel bulb in half then make two angled cuts in the center of the bulb to remove the core from each half.
+The core can be tough, even after roasting.
+Cut the cored fennel into 1-inch pieces.

 - Onion: Onions roast quickly.
 Prevent over-browning by cutting into slightly larger chunks than the rest of the vegetables — closer to 1 1/2 inches.

 - Nutrition facts: The nutrition facts provided below are estimates.
 We have used the USDA Supertracker recipe calculator to calculate approximate values.
 Keep in mind that the calculations may change based on what vegetables you roast.
-We calculated based on what’s in our photos (potatoes, carrots, broccoli stems, onion and fennel).
+We estimated based on what’s in our photos (potatoes, carrots, broccoli stems, onion, and fennel).

 We spent 5 days exploring the San Juan Islands in Washington State.
 See what we did and where we ate while we were there.
 Read More…